TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 18/Numbers 18.29.md

 ---

-Out of all your gifts ye shall offer every heave-offering of Jehovah, of all the best thereof, even the hallowed part thereof out of it.
+Out of all your gifts you shall offer every wave offering of Yahweh, of all its best, even the holy part of it out of it.'